Sam has been a firefighter for 9 years. He currently serves as lieutenant and public information officer of his city's fire department.

-Beer, wine, liquor, soda and even a few choice imported waters all share one feature that makes them somewhat unique.
+Beer, wine, liquor, soda, and even a few choice imported waters all share one feature that makes them somewhat unique.
 They come in glass bottles.
 These bottles are often highly decorated and very attractive to the eye.
-This makes it hard to part ways with the bottle once we have drained it of it's refreshing and sometimes intoxicating contents.
-We don't want it simply laying around the house taking up space, collecting dust and heaven forbid someone see it and think us a drunk lush.
+This makes it hard to part ways with the bottle once we have drained it of its refreshing and sometimes intoxicating contents.
+We don't want it simply laying around the house taking up space and collecting dust.
+Heaven forbid someone see it and think us a drunk lush.
 How terrible would that be?

 What We Need

 We will need some goodies to make this project a success.
 Clean the bottle very well.
-The best bottles to use are the ones that are screen printed, not the kind that has sticker labels.
-The stickers are a nightmare to get off and without the attractive screen print the glass will look like any glass you could have just found at a store.
+The best bottles to use are the ones that are screen printed, not the kind that have sticker labels.
+The stickers are a nightmare to get off, and without the attractive screen print, the glass will look like any glass you could have just found at a store.